1. Data controller

 - c) Processing of the mentioned sensitive personal data may take place:

 - To establish, exercise or defend a legal claim (article 9 (2)(f) of the GDPR).

-- To comply with the landlord’s obligations within labour, health and social security law (article 9 (2)(f) of the GDPR).
+- To comply with the landlord’s obligations within labour, health and social security law (article 9 (2)(f) of the GDPR) cf. section 116 in the Danish Service Act.

-In some cases, your personal data will be disclosed to independent data controllers, if it is imposed on the real estate company or if it otherwise follows from the tenancy.
+In some cases, your personal data will be transferred to independent data controllers, if it is imposed on the real estate company or if it otherwise follows from the tenancy.
 These are the following categories of recipients:

 - Group affiliated companies (name, address, and rent).